nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `editnote 1 c/Hello t/Important` Edits the content and tags of the 1st contact to be `Hello` and `Important` respectively.
 * `editnote 1 c/Hi` Edits the content of the 1st contact to be `Hi` and keep the tags.

+#### Merge two notes into one : `mergenote`

+Merge two notes into one note.

+Format: `mergenote INDEX_1 INDEX_2`

+* Merge two notes in the specified index into one note.
+* The two notes that are merged are deleted.

+Examples:
+* `mergenote 2 5` Merges the note in the second and fifth position.

+#### Convert a note into a .txt file : `converttxtnote`

+Converts a note into a text file.

+Format: `converttxtnote INDEX`

+* Merge two notes in the specified index into one note.
+* The two notes that are merged are deleted.

+Examples:
+* `mergenote 2 5` Merges the note in the second and fifth position.

 #### Show a note : `shownote`

 Showcases a note.